The Paradoxes of Time and Time Travel

 Is there such a thing as a Future Paradox or are paradoxes limited to time travel in the past?
 The answer in a way depends on whether you believe in free will, the point here being that knowing what will happen tomorrow or whenever, gives you enormous power, but ironically it is that very knowledge which may force you to follow the path that leads to whatever that future is said to be.
 In effect, knowing the future renders you powerless by removing alternative choices, and so, ultimately, free will.
 Put simply, what you are told becomes a self-fulfilling prophecy.
 A quick example of this can be found in a play called THE JEST OF HAHALABA by Edward John Moreton Drax Plunkett (better known as Lord Dunsany).
 In it a man reads his own obituary in tomorrow’s newspaper and as a result drops dead with the shock, resulting in the very obituary he just read.
 And think here, perhaps of Shakespeare’s MACBETH.
 Would Macbeth have made the choices he did without the interference of those pesky witches?

 The Future Paradox in terms of free will is there in the earliest of all human dramas, namely OEDIPUS REX by Sophocles.
 Oedipus famously went to Delphi to ask about his parentage, but instead of answers he was given a prophecy that one day he would murder his father and have sex with his mother.
 Not surprisingly, he resolved to leave his home of Corinth and never return, only it’s this very action that leads to him killing his father and sleeping with his mother.
 Oedipus thought he was escaping his destiny, but in fact he was bringing it about.
+You see, for the Greeks Destiny was immutable.
 And ideas around destiny have never really left the creative stage for you can find its essence in many novels, movies and television series which ask the questions: Do we truly have agency over our future?

 On the other hand, there is the question: Does knowing your future change your actions in the present?
 Cris Johnson in NEXT (2007), based on the Philip K. Dick short story THE GOLDEN MAN (1954), thinks more in terms of possibilities than a single destiny when he says, “Here’s the thing about the future.
 Every time you look at it, it changes, because you looked at it, and that changes everything.”
 Note the word ‘everything’.
 And isn’t that true in a way even if, as with Chris Johnson, you cannot see two minutes ahead in time, for aren’t we always considering future possibilities and scenarios?
 We weigh them up and try to work out which suits us best.